colin-shah/minecraft-plugin/README.md

 ## Overview

-This Minecraft Spigot plugin introduces an Auto Tree Chopper, a mechanized tree-chopping machine with unique behaviors and interactions.
+This Minecraft Spigot plugin introduces an Auto Tree Chopper, a mechanized tree-chopping machine with unique behaviours and interactions.
 The plugin allows players to construct a machine with different materials, each providing varying chopping speeds and bonus features.

 ## Setup